-A cryptocurrency or a category of cryptocurrencies that are an alternative to bitcoin.
-Many altcoins project themselves as better alternatives to bitcoin in various ways (e.g. more efficient, less expensive, etc.).
+A cryptocurrency or a category of cryptocurrencies that is an alternative to Bitcoin.
+Many altcoins project themselves as better alternatives to Bitcoin in various ways (e.g., they're more efficient, less expensive, etc.).

-These is a set of international laws that hope to prevent criminal organizations or individuals from laundering money through cryptocurrencies into real-world cash.
+These are a set of international laws that hope to prevent criminal organisations or individuals from laundering money through cryptocurrencies into real-world cash.

-A type of cryptocurrency created by Satoshi Nakamoto in 2009.
-It was one of the first digital currencies that enabled instant P2P payments.
-Bitcoins are created through a process known as bitcoin mining that requires a massive amount of computing power.
-For more information, please see the Bitcoin whitepaper.
+A cryptocurrency created by Satoshi Nakamoto in 2009.
+It was one of the first digital currencies that enabled instant peer-to-peer (P2P) payments.
+Bitcoins are created through a process known as Bitcoin mining that requires a massive amount of computing power.
+For more information, please see the Bitcoin Whitepaper.

 Bitcoin Cash (BCH)

-A type of cryptocurrency that was created in August 2017 and is essentially a clone of the Bitcoin blockchain but has increased block size capacity (from 1 MB to 8 MB) as a way to solve the scaling problem.
+A cryptocurrency that was created in August 2017 and is essentially a clone of the Bitcoin blockchain but has increased block size capacity (8 MB versus Bitcoin's 1 MB) as a way to solve the scaling problem.

-Refers to a collection of data related to transactions that are bundled together with a predetermized size and are processed for transaction verification and eventually becomes part of a blockchain.
+This refers to a collection of data related to transactions that are bundled together with a predetermined size, are processed for transaction verification, and eventually, become part of a blockchain.

-A decentralized, digital ledger where transactions made in Bitcoin or other cryptocurrencies are recorded chronologically and publicly.
-The block contains information that, once it goes into the blockchain, it becomes part of the permanent and immutable database, connecting to other blocks in the blockchain like the links in a chain.
+A decentralised, digital ledger where transactions made in Bitcoin or other cryptocurrencies are recorded chronologically and publicly.
+The block contains information that, once it goes into the blockchain, becomes part of the permanent and immutable database, connecting to other blocks in the blockchain like the links in a chain.

-An expectation that price is going to increase.
+An expectation that the price is going to increase.

-An expectation that price is going to decrease.
+An expectation that the price is going to decrease.

-A type of digital currency that is generally decentralized and uses cryptography (i.e. data is converted into a format that is unreadable for unauthorized users) for added security, making it difficult to counterfeit or manipulate.
+A type of digital currency that is generally decentralised and uses cryptography (i.e., data is converted into a format that is unreadable for unauthorised users) for added security, making it difficult to counterfeit or manipulate.

-A type of cryptocurrency based on Bitcoin software but has anonymity features that makes it impossible to trace transactions to an individual and other capabilities.
+A cryptocurrency based on Bitcoin software that has anonymity features that make it impossible to trace transactions to an individual, as well as other capabilities.
 It was created by Evan Duffield in 2014 and was previously known as XCoin (XCO) and Darkcoin.